expel-io/gke-preemptible-nodes-tutorial/README.md

 podsecuritypolicy.policy/default created
 ```

 This will create a podsecuritypolicy (PSP) called default.
 This PSP is a minimum set of privileges that all pods will be allowed to use by default.
-Our nginx container will use this psp.
+Our nginx container will use this PSP.

 ### Apply priorityclass manifests